lzarus/docker-no-internet/README.md

 # docker-no-internet

 if your host have a internet connection, you can ping google and others;
-BUT your container not ping and cannot navigate internet.
+BUT your container not ping and cannot navigate to internet.

 1) clone the repository
 2) chmod +x hosts-script.sh